jefcooper/fem-multi-step-form/README.md

 - Custom checkbox so that it can have purple color.
 - Field validation on Your Info page
 - Finishing Up page, need to generate plan summary text and figure out how this interacts with FormData.
-- Figure out what to do on Confirm, do I really post or not?
+- ~~Figure out what to do on Confirm, do I really post or not?~~Fixed, no buttons shown on Thank You, confirm on second last page.
+Posting left as an exercise, but can be done programmatically on click.

 ### Bugs and Finishing Steps

+- focus on checkbox is now showing, need to hide that because we're showing custom focus on label instead.

 ### Design Alterations